Blog

 May 16th, 2022

-#SummerGoals: Write your college application essay!
+#SummerGoals: Write your college essay!

 Keep in mind that writing your college essay is personal and a very different task than an English class assignment.
 It’s essential to take the time to think about what to write about before the actual writing begins.
 Telling “your story” is a process, so it’s best to start well before the school year ramps up in September.
 Even the month of August can get busy with vacations, summer reading assignments, and team sports practices.
-So here are three great reasons to write your college essay during the summer:
+So here are 3 great reasons to write your college essay during the summer:

 Brainstorming – before you begin!

 The idea that optimal performance can be done under pressure does not hold true for the college essay.
 Formulating a well-written, high-quality essay requires a significant chunk of time.
-In fact, you may want to first read some sample college essays online before you begin writing.
+In fact, you may want first to read some sample college essays online before you begin writing.
 Many colleges post great examples of essays from accepted students that they loved and you can learn a lot from perusing these essays.
 Reading a wide range of college essays will help you tremendously when brainstorming what you want to share about yourself with prospective colleges.
 Keep a running list of ideas on your phone so that when it’s time to write, you’ve got some material to start with!

 Get some feedback